 THE ARMS OF THE STAWELL FAMILY can be found outside carved on the north door which once led into the the Chancel.
 At some time the Chancel floor was raised and the doorway was built over and hidden from view from inside the building.

-THE CHANCEL SCREEN is made of oak.
+This screen is made of oak.
 It is carved on both sides with a vine trailing along the east cornice and back again along the west cornice.
 It was placed there by Sir Edward Hext.
 The fourteen gold cherubs were added by his grandson.

 Included in Sir Charles Wathen’s gift to the church was a stone pulpit.
 But for a now forgotten reason, an exchange was effected between Low Ham and Muchelney Churches, which resulted in the stone pulpit going to Muchelney – where it can still be seen.
 The wooden pulpit, which is beautifully painted and suited to the church, was brought from Muchelney to be placed in its present position in Low Ham Church.